anattadesign/AnattaDesign-frontend-development-guidelines/css.md

 Naming Conventions
 ------------------------------------------------

-These are the methodologies we use to stick on our css principles projects.
+These are the methodologies we use in our css principles projects.

 - [BEM](http://getbem.com/) - We use this for naming convention.
 Read [documentation](https://en.bem.info/methodology/naming-convention/)
-- [ITCSS](itcss.io) - We use this for organize our css files.
+- [ITCSS](itcss.io) - We use this to organize our css files.
 Read [documentation](http://www.hongkiat.com/blog/inverted-triangle-css-web-development/)
 - [OOCSS](oocss.org) - We use its two Principles.
 Read [documentation](https://appendto.com/2014/04/oocss/)

 **BEM - Block Element Modifier**: is a popular naming convention for classes in CSS.
-Its goal is to help developers better understand the relationship between the Components, Also prevent extra selector nesting.
+Its goal is to help developers better understand the relationship between the Components and prevent extra selector nesting.

 [Here is article which can help you understand more.](https://css-tricks.com/bem-101/)